-Michael Slater returns for his second season of coaching the Rice defensive line.
+Michael Slater returns for his third season of coaching the Rice defensive line.

 No stranger to the Rice campus, Slater served for three seasons at Rice as a defensive graduate assistant, earning a Master's of Liberal Studies degree during his tenure while working with the defensive line.
 After his graduation in the spring of 2011, Slater spent one season as the Defensive Line coach at Angelo State before returning to Rice.

 Slater coached at the high school level in the Houston area for 12 years, first at Alief Hastings for five seasons and most recently at Alief Taylor for seven years.
 He coached the defensive line and also coordinated special teams.
 As the defensive line coach at Taylor, he coached future Owl and current Chicago Bear Cheta Ozougwu.